Child Evangelism Fellowship of Indiana, Inc.

 Classroom & Church

 Dress pants, capri pants or jeans, modest dresses or skirts, and tops.
 (Hem length of dress/skirt must be knee length.)
-Leggings are permitted but must be covered by a dress or top at knee length.
+Leggings and athletic shorts are not permitted at CYIA or while teaching 5-Day clubs.
 Camis and tank tops are meant to be worn under blouses and not to be worn as a shirt.
 No tops with printed messages other than Christian wear.
 Students will be provided CEF T-shirts and will be expected to wear them to class and study/practice times.
 During church and Sunday School, dress clothes are required.

 Pants and tops, sweatshirts, T-shirts, jeans, casual dress (The hem of shorts should be at least the length of your fingertips, with your arms fully extended at your side).
 No tank tops or camis (as a top) or yoga pants are allowed.